 Subjected to availability of space.

-8. How many classes are there in each Year?
+8. How many classes are there each Year?

 9. Does the School provide transportation for its students?

 We have a school transporters list that parents can contact to arrange for transportation.
-Please refer the transportation list.
+Please refer to the transporter list .
 We are just publicising the transportation and this must not be construed as we are responsible for the safety or reliability of the transporters.
 Parents are to check them out yourself.

 10. May we have a school tour?